CharlMeyers/SimpleCalendar/README.md

 This is a simple black and white calendar that integrates with [Google Calendar](https://developers.google.com/calendar/) to display your events.
 This is perfect for a e-ink calendar project.

 This program generates a black and white bitmap image for display on e-ink displays.
 This calendar has been written in Python with the [Waveshare 7.5inch e-ink](https://www.waveshare.com/7.5inch-e-paper-hat.htm) display in mind.
 However this should work with any screen resolution and e-paper display, just change the imported library in [screenInterface.py](screeninterface.py) to the library used for your display.
+Add the imported library files to the [lib](src/lib) folder.
 It is also not limited to just e-ink displays, as long as your display can show bitmaps you should be fine.

 ## Setup notes